WORLD CLASS DESTINATION

 An archipelago of scenic wealth, the Canaries woo and wow with a spectrum of breath-taking landscapes usually only found in vast continents.
 Dig a little deeper than the beach resorts along its coasts and you will discover a land that time forgot, inexorable volcanic peaks overshadow fragrant pine forests, hilltop pueblos, desert dunes, prehistoric sites, subtropical greenery, lava fields and surreal lunar landforms.
 All this under a year-round sun makes for an exciting destination that will captivate adventure-loving groups.

-Sun worshipers will also be hooked as there many different styles of beach from which to make a selection and as the wellness trend increases so do the amount of Thalassotherapy centres and wonderfully relaxing treatments on offer.
+Sun worshipers will also be hooked as there are many different styles of beach from which to make a selection and as the wellness trend increases so do the amount of Thalassotherapy centres and wonderfully relaxing treatments on offer.
 Seafronts here provide a good choice of bars too, in which kicking back and enjoying a sundowner are a daily ritual.

 Each island has its own distinct personality: